Sain-Biswas/renpay-backend-python/README.md

 # Renpay Tech

-A comprehensive financial management API built with FastAPI and Supabase, providing authentication, transaction management, account tracking, and invoicing capabilities with GST compliance.
+A comprehensive financial management API built with FastAPI and Supabase, providing persistent authentication, transaction management, account tracking, and invoicing capabilities with GST compliance.
+Optimized for high performance and reliability.

 ## Table of Contents